 The strengths of the learning experience platform compared to the traditional LMS platform can be identified in the following:

-Let’s analyse in detail the basic principles of a learning experience platform.
+Let’s analyse in detail the basic principles and features of a learning experience platform.

 SKILLS BASED LEARNING

 It concerns the skills set necessary to obtain a certain professional position, starting from the detection of skills and abilities of the user.
 The next step is to map these skills together with the learning content in order to offer recommendations based on the skill gap between the skills required for that specific position and the user’s real skills.

 It is possible to recommend to a user a relevant content with similar characteristics, based on the use made by other users.